gmc-code/PC-algorithms/docs/maths_python/sums_of_sequences.rst

 .. code-block:: pseudocode

+    BEGIN
         start_num ← 4
         end_num ← 12
         step_size ← 2

-    nums ← list of integers from start_num to end_num in steps of step_size
+        nums ← LIST OF INTEGERS FROM start_num TO end_num IN STEPS OF step_size
-    PRINT nums
+        PRINT("Numbers are ", nums)

         sum ← 0

         FOR EACH num IN nums DO
             sum ← sum + num
+        ENDFOR

+        PRINT("Sum is ", sum)
-    END FOR
+    END

-    PRINT sum

 ----